yii-starter-kit/yii2-starter-kit/README.md

 ```
 git remote add upstream https://github.com/trntv/yii2-starter-kit.git
 ```
-Fetch latest commit from it
+Fetch latest changes from it
 ```
 git fetch upstream
 ```
-Merge these commits to your repository
+Merge these changes into your repository
 ```
 git merge upstream/master
 ```
 **IMPORTANT: there might be a conflicts between `upstream` and your code.
-You should resolve merging conflicts on your own**
+You should resolve conflicts on your own**

 ### TODO
-- Chained selects extension
-- jGrowl widget
-- DbMessageSource management module
-- Upload Kit improvements
 - Inline code documentation
 - Tests
 - Various improvements
+- New features
 - Permanent bug fixing ;)

 ### Have any questions?